jackfoxy/urQL/docs/01-preliminaries.md

 * Relational division is supported with a DIVIDED BY operator. (not yet implemented in the urQL parser or Obelisk)

 * Reading and/or updating data on foreign ships is permissible if the ship's pilot has granted permission.
 Cross database joins are allowed, but cross ship joins are not.
-Views cannot be defined on foreign databases.
 (Not yet implemented in Obelisk.)

-* Queries and many DDL commands can operate on previous database states (schema versions and persisted data) through the the AS OF clause.
+* Views cannot be defined on foreign databases.

-* All data manipulation commands (DELETE, INSERT, MERGE, UPDATE), along with the SELECT statement, can accept a dataset output by the previous TRANSFORM step and send its output dataset to the next step.
-(Experimental; not yet implemented in the urQL parser or Obelisk and may not be.)
+* Queries can operate on previous database states (schema versions and persisted data) through the the AS OF clause.)

 ## urQL language diagrams and general syntax